FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 5.4 The Loyalty Stamp Card

 Old school works.
-A physical 10-cut stamp card redeemable for a free cut + free retail product drives 22% lift in 12-month visit frequency among customers not on Cut Club.
-Cost per redemption sits at $34 (the free cut at cost plus product) versus CAC of $48 for a replacement family — the math works.
+A physical 10-cut stamp card redeemable for a free cut + free retail product drives a meaningful lift in 12-month visit frequency among customers not on Cut Club.
+Cost per redemption sits around $34 (the free cut at cost plus product) versus CAC of roughly $48 for a replacement family — the math works.

 6. Failure Modes To Avoid